Omni Calculator logo

 • The midrange is the value exactly halfway between the minimum and maximum values.

 Detailed definitions and formulas for mean, median, mode, range, and midrange are described below.
+Are you curious specifically about how to find the range with the range formula?
+Check out this section of the mean median mode calculator.

-How to find the mean
+How to find the mean – Average formula

 When people talk about the mean, they are usually referring to the arithmetic mean, which is the average of all numbers in the dataset.
+Are you asking yourself, "How to find the mean?"
+Here is your solution:

-The formula for the mean (arithmetic) is:
+The formula for the arithmetic mean is:

 μ = ∑X / N